NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant3.md

 - As a second step, please get your assistant to write an email to Robert highlighting his agreed upon tasks.
 Please also suggest a deadline for these tasks.

+Please share on the Miro Board under "The Executive Assistant Part 3"